-Our fourth prep challenge in March is to plant a vegetable garden.
+Our fourth prep challenge in March is to plant a vegetable garden and add items items to your 🎒 72-hour kit.
 Which month each person plants their garden will vary by location.
 If you don’t have much land for a garden, a patio garden can be successful.
 If you can’t plant a vegetable garden this year, don’t feel guilty.
-Circumstances don’t always make this challenge easy.
-But if you want to begin a garden, dig in.
+Circumstances don’t always make this challenge easy, however if you want to begin a garden, then dig in.

 “We encourage you to grow all the food that you feasibly can on your own property.
 Berry bushes, grapevines, fruit trees—plant them if your climate is right for their growth.
 Grow vegetables and eat them from your own yard.
-Even those residing in apartments Even those residing in apartments or condominiums can generally grow a little food in pots and planters.
-Study the best methods of providing your own foods.
-Make your garden as neat and attractive as well as productive.”PresidENt Spencer W. Kimball
+Even those residing in apartments or condominiums can generally grow a little food in pots and planters.”PresidENt Spencer W. Kimball

 Large or small, any garden needs a plan.

 - Do website research for your climate and decide which plants will do well in your climate.

 - Choose a spot that gets about 6 hours of sunlight.
 However, according to HGTV, there are some plants that grow in the shade.